Email security

 Account takeover has the potential to be immensely profitable.
 By sending an email from a legitimate email account - such as a CEO - impostors know that traditional anti-phishing software can't flag their activity as suspicious.
 Therefore, employees are more likely to do as the sender asks.

-Posing as a senior member of an organization, scammers can:
+Posing as a senior member of an organization, cybercriminals can:

-• Access private company information, which they can use for future scams or sell on the dark web for profit
+- Access private company information, which they can use for future attacks or sell on the dark web for profit

 Account takeover examples